-As our friends over at Just Paddleboard mention, there are a lot of options when it comes to the types of storage you can use for your boards.
+There are a lot of options when it comes to the types of storage you can use for your boards.
 Here’s the four ways you can do that:

 Ceiling Mount Racks.
 This is often the most common and space saving form of storage for SUP.
 It saves you room on the walls and floor space.
 You can DIY this with a quick trip to Home Depot, or buy one of the great already made racks that you can get online.

 Wall Racks.
 This is often the most obvious means of storage for SUPs.
 A vertical rack simply requires space away from areas where there is a lot of movement.
 A typical vertical SUP rack can handle between four and five stand-up boards.
 The most obvious locations for wall racks are the walls and the garage.
 If you don’t want to drill holes in the wall to anchor the racks, you can simply procure a freestanding surfboard that leans onto the walls.
 Most of the wall rack models store between one and three SUPs with minimal use of floor or even wall space.

 Stand-Alone Racks/ DIY-Ing A Rack.
 Depending on where you procure them from, SUP racks can get expensive.
 They can also be easy to build on your own if you are a hands-on type of a person.
 A simple DIY SUP rack requires little more than wood planks, PVC pipes, pipe insulation and some screws.
 You can also use eye bolt screws, carabiners, and ropes.
 There are lots of videos online that can guide you into making a DIY rack on your own.
 The whole DIY process could cost you $10-20 depending on the materials that you use.